 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2021 was greater than 7.30%, the assumed rate of return used in this valuation was decreased from 7.30% to 7.20%.
+Since the actual rate of return for the year ending June 30, 2022 was less than 7.20%, the assumed rate of return used in the current valuation remained at 7.20%.

-April 21, 2022 Board of Trustees Page 2
+April 20, 2023 Board of Trustees Page 2